310mc/https-310mc.github.io-tl/source/_posts/birthday_story/midori_es.md

 			<div data-tab="1a-r" style="display: none">
       <img src="/img/es/birthdaystory/es/midori/exp1.jpg">
             	{% bubble Midori %}
-              Huh?!
-I think I see something between all these presents…!!
+              Huh!?
+I think I see something between all the presents…!!

-              Captain Kidoairaku…?![^1] Did you wear it just for me?!
+              Captain Kidoairaku…!?[^1] Did you wear it just for me!?

               Wai—I can't see what's in front of me!
 Wait a sec!
 Please stay looking like that for a little longer…!!!
 				{% endbubble %}